PatrickSwede/CIDS-343-Group-6-Project/README.md

 there is also a method called isPassable that returns true or false depending on if the tiletype is grass or not

-then there is a toString method that turns the positon of the tile into a string
+then there is a toString method that turns the posDocumentation/Game_Example.pngiton of the tile into a string

 ### Chunk